Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 # Architecture Decisions, Automations and Contributions

-This file describes all used frameworks and packages, the reasoning behind them and all other architectural decisions as well as used automations and all contributions made during this project.
+This file describes all used frameworks and packages, the reasoning behind them and all other architectural decisions as well as all used automations.

 ---